KitsuneReich/Graphics-HW-1/README.md

 A scene in unity which uses a shader to create a blurred effect on the texture applied to a plane.
 Two buttons on the side of the plane will either increase or decrease the blurring effect when clicked.

 ## Part C:

+A scene in unity which displays a Game of Life cellular automata shader upon a cube.
+Cells that are alive are colored blue, cells that have recently come back to life are colored green, and cells that are dead are colored red.
+The cellular automata shader handles the determination of which cells are alive/dead and then the information is passed to the output shader which actually prints that color information to the screen.